bokulich-lab/moshpit-docs/moshpit_docs/chapters/taxonomic-classification.md

 >
 > For more information on Kaiju, consult [Menzel et al., 2016](https://www.nature.com/articles/ncomms11257).

+Firstly we use the q2-fondue plugin to download the reads from a preexisting artifact containing the SRA ids.
+For this step it is necessary to provide an email address.

 ```{code-cell}
 qiime fondue get-all \
   --i-accession-ids ncbi-accession-i-ds-0.qza \